ModelEarth/community/README.md

 D3 - [View Widget](../input-output/bubbles/)

-- Modify so popups still appear when containing div to be relative.
+- Modify so popups still appear when the containing div is set to position:relative.
 - Scale to size of containing div during browser resize.

 ## Industry-List plus Mosaic Widget